Common dwarf mongoose: Reproduction and life history

 Dwarf mongooses tend to breed during the wet season, between November and May, where the breeding female may produce up to three litters, containing an average of four pups each after a gestation period of 49 to 53 days.
 The pups nurse for a period of 45 days, during which they may be nursed by subordinate females.
 Juveniles begin foraging alongside adults at around six weeks of age, and reach sexual maturity at three years of life.
 Their maximum lifespan is around 18 years.

 Diet

-The primary diet of the common dwarf mongoose consists of invertebrates, chiefly insects such as beetle larvae, termites, grasshoppers and crickets, alongside spiders and scorpions.
+The primary diet of the common dwarf mongoose consists of invertebrates, mainly insects like beetle larvae, termites, grasshoppers, crickets, spiders and scorpions.
 Secondary food sources include small vertebrates, eggs, and fruit.